fn-hide/IASSEdge/README.md

 Some environment variables in the `.env` file have a default value of `changethis`.

-You have to change them with a secret key, to generate secret keys you can run the following command:
+You have to change them with a secret key; to generate secret keys, you can run the following command:

 ```bash
 python -c "import secrets; print(secrets.token_urlsafe(32))"
 ```

-Copy the content and use that as password / secret key.
+Copy the content and use that as a password / a secret key.
 And run that again to generate another secure key.

 ## Documentations